How to Find the Best School Solution for Your Military Kids

 Affordability also affects which private schools are viable options for your family.
 Although some are cost effective and provide quality instruction, small private schools may not be able to provide the educational benefits such as special education services or after school activities that a well funded, large public school system can.

 (Pssst...did you know MilitaryByOwner has a Pinterest board dedicated to military kids?)

 MilitaryByOwner’s Content Editor, Jen McDonald, shares 20 years of personal experience in Why Homeschooling Can Be a Good Fit for Military Families.
-Ultimately, her spouse’s unpredictable moving schedule led them to decide homeschooling was the best choice for their children.
+Ultimately, her spouse’s unpredictable moving schedule led them to decide homeschooling was the best choice for their four children.
 As military families, you may also find the predictability of learning at home beats private or public education.

 Some families find the flexibility of homeschooling is the best way to marry time well spent with the service member.
 If frequent deployments and/or TDY trips are a part of your family’s military normal, homeschooling could take the pressure off to spend as much time with mom or dad as possible within the parameters of a traditional public school calendar.

 If you're considering homeschooling, check out the nearest military base to network with other families.
 Established parent-teachers will be eager to share their advice and sources of information.
 As the homeschool industry continues to grow, more and more choices are available for kids of all grade levels.
 Finding a curriculum suited to your child is easier than ever.

 These are some resources Jen recommends to help make the decision whether or not to homeschool.

 - Military Spouse Homeschooling